NickAzureDevops/Devops-Journey/Monitoring-and-Alerting/Readme.md

 This will cover using applications insights to track and montior the deployment created using metrics.
 Application insight is a feature of Azure montior that let you montior live applications. it can detect performance anomalies and includes tools to fix issues and track what users are doing with your app.

+#### View Application insights in Azure Portal ####

+- Open Application insihts that was created in the Azure portal and click on live metrics